 By analogy, consider the Supreme Court’s limitations on jury awards in BMW v.
 Gore (517 U.S. 559 (1996)).
 There, the Court held that a “$2 million punitive damages award is grossly excessive and therefore exceeds the constitutional limit.”
 The Court did not say that there had never been a limit but that it was a good idea to create one.
 It said in essence that there had always been a limit, one that had never been reached before, and that this particular punitive damages award was the first one that exceeded it.

-In short, courts could easily look at the history of pardons in the United States and draw either or both of two mutually consistent conclusions: (1) There have been pardons in the past that exceeded the president’s power, but they were allowed to stand by not having been challenged, and (2) Even though there have always been constitutional limits on the use of presidential pardons, no president has ever reached those limits by abusing his powers.
+In short, courts could easily look at the history of pardons in the United States and draw either of two mutually consistent conclusions: (1) There have been pardons in the past that exceeded the president’s power, but they were allowed to stand by not having been challenged, or (2) Even though there have always been constitutional limits on the use of presidential pardons, no president has ever reached those limits by abusing his powers.
 Trump should not be given infinite leeway simply because all of his predecessors were unwilling to abuse the pardon power.